 In conclusion, shaving your head can bring a number of benefits, including less maintenance, improved perception, and a newfound sense of confidence.

 If you have a full head of hair and you’re thinking of trying out a shaved head, I say go for it.
 If worst comes to worst and you hate it, it will grow back.
+What’s more, your hair won’t grow back any different than before you shaved it.

 If you’re balding, don’t be pressured into shaving your head for the wrong reasons.
 Hair loss is stressful, and not everyone is comfortable with buzzing or shaving their head, right away.
 Many aren’t willing to accept that it’s the only option, and rightly so.